OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ```
  $> ./mux.sh
 ```
-#### Note
-There is an **rmi** forwarder.
-This is a work in progress, but it works.
-It is feeding an RMI server that can then be accessed by an RMI client.
-See an example of such a client in `samples.rmi.client.SampleRMIClient`.

 #### WebSockets
 WebSocket protocol is supported, in input, and in output.
 If needed, you can start your own local WebSocket server, running on `nodejs`.